 The Central Station is inside a shopping plaza, so it’s more difficult to find if you’re not paying attention.
 Look for the “Windsor Royal Shopping” archway sign.
 It’s like a wide alley between two buildings, leading to the shopping plaza, just off Thames Street (B3022) near Castle Hill.
 There really is not much signage on the street indicating a train station is inside, but it’s in there.

 On our way back to London, we accidentally went to the Riverside Station instead of the Central Station.
 We ended up missing our train at the Central Station and had to wait for the next one.
-Luckily, they come every 15-30 minutes, so it wasn’t a big deal.
+Luckily, they come every 15-30 minutes, so it’s not a big deal.

 If you are planning to do a lot of day trips from London, like we did, I’d recommend staying near a major train station.